moinakg/pcompress/README.md

        lz4    - Ultra fast, high-throughput algorithm reaching RAM B/W at level1.
-       zlib   - The base Zlib format compression (not Gzip). lzma   - The LZMA (Lempel-Ziv Markov) algorithm from 7Zip. bzip2  - Bzip2 Algorithm from libbzip2.
+       zlib   - The base Zlib format compression (not Gzip). lzma   - The LZMA (Lempel-Ziv Markov) algorithm from 7Zip. lzmaMt - Multithreaded version of LZMA.
+This is a faster version but uses more memory for the dictionary.
+Thread count is balanced between chunk processing threads and algorithm threads. bzip2  - Bzip2 Algorithm from libbzip2.
        ppmd   - The PPMd algorithm excellent for textual data.
 PPMd requires at least 64MB X CPUs more memory than the other modes.